 NEVER operate the GHS catcher with the back door open.
-Objects may be thrown out the back of the catcher with sufficient force to cause serious injury to bystanders or to damage property.
+Objects may be thrown out the back of the catcher with sufficient force to cause serious injury to bystanders or property damage.
+NOTE: For noncatching operation, the "No-Catch" Deflector is an available accessory item.